Autre Ne Veut

-Arthur Ashin (born 20 April 1982), better known by his stage name Autre Ne Veut, is an American singer-songwriter and musician from New York City.
+Arthur Ashin (born 20 April 1982), known professionally as Autre Ne Veut, is an American singer-songwriter and musician from New York City.

 The name Autre Ne Veut is taken from an inscription in French on a 15th-century British dress ornament that is stored at The Cloisters and is translated to English as "I want no other."

-Biography
+Early life and education

 Ashin was born on 20 April 1982 in Raleigh, North Carolina.
-He earned his undergraduate degree at Hampshire College, where he lived with Daniel Lopatin (later of Oneohtrix Point Never).
-After college, Ashin lived briefly in New York City and Chicago before establishing his home in Brooklyn.
-He briefly enrolled in a Master’s program in Clinical Psychology but dropped out in order to focus on his music.
+They earned their undergraduate degree at Hampshire College, where they lived with Daniel Lopatin (later of Oneohtrix Point Never).
+After college, Ashin lived briefly in New York City and Chicago before establishing their home in Brooklyn.
+They briefly enrolled in a master's program in clinical psychology but dropped out in order to focus on their music.

+Career

 Ashin's debut album and the subsequent "Body EP" were recorded at home.
 Additionally, although it was never heard by the public before a one-time performance in 2016, Ashin recorded a “lost” album.
 Written during the winter of 2011-12 between “Body EP” and “Anxiety”, Ashin titled the album “kingofpop” in a characteristic self-deprecating reference to Michael Jackson.

 Ashin's 2013 album, Anxiety, was self-produced as well; however, Ford & Lopatin contributed to the recording in a studio.
 Anxiety received a 7.6 out of 10 on the meta-review site anydecentmusic.com. including Best New Music from Pitchfork.
 Gorilla vs. Bear named Anxiety as "Album of Year (so far)" in June 2013.

 In July 2013, Ashin released a single titled "On & On" as part of the Adult Swim Summer Singles series.
+In 2015, Ashin released their third studio album, titled "Age of Transparency".

+In October 2022, Ashin released their first new music in 7 years, a single titled "Okay", and in September 2024 announced their first new album in almost a decade, titled "Love, Guess Who??", scheduled to be released on 1 November 2024.